 Serve hot and enjoy!

-- The step for dredging the patties isn't necessary, however, it does create more of a "crust" when the patties are cooked.
-Know, however, that the patties will hold together and brown just fine without this coating and it's quite messy to do.
+- The step for dredging the patties isn't necessary; nonetheless, it does create more of a "crust" when the patties are cooked.
+Be aware, however, that the patties will hold together and brown just fine without this coating and it's quite messy to do.